-- a.
-Applicable to contract research/clinical trials. - 17.
+- xix.
+Time that participant will have to give up to participate in the study - xx.
+Whether the product will be made available to participants on completion of the study and if so, whether there are any cost implications for the participant. - 13.
+Assent form for minors - a.
+When children participate in research studies, an assent form together with an Information Leaflet (with the above information explained at the level of the children involved) must be available apart from the Informed Consent document that needs to be signed by the parents/legal guardian. - b.
+Note: For "Non-therapeutic" health research with minors, as part of the statutory requirements, Form A (NHREC Operational Guidelines for Ministerial Consent: v19 Feb 2015 included in this document) must be completed and must accompany your application.
+Non-therapeutic research is classified as research that includes interventions that do not hold the prospect of direct health-related benefit to the participant but may produce results that contribute to generalisable knowledge.
+This form must be uploaded on the application form. - 14.
 Letter requesting permission from the relevant provincial department - a.
 Submit a cover letter addressed to the provincial department.
 You may use the same letter you addressed to the HSREC, and change the address appropriately. - b.
 If research is to be conducted in public healthcare facilities, approval from the Provincial Department of Health must be obtained.
-Note that this can only be applied for after the HSREC has granted conditional approval pending the submission of the outstanding permissions.
-Do not apply for permission with any other approval status (e.g. modifications required). - For more information, visit the National Health Research Database webpage (NHRD). - c.
+Note that this can only be applied for after the HSREC has granted conditional approval pending the submission of this permission.
+Do not apply for gatekeeper permission with any other approval status (e.g. modifications required). - Gatekeepers are the owners of the data - c.
 If research is to be conducted in Schools, the following steps should be taken: - Complete (fully) the Department of Education (DOE) application form.
 The application must clearly state: - i.
 Who is going to the school - ii.
 What will they do - iii.
 What will happen to the results. - Submit to DOE at the same time that you submit to the HSREC. - Only one person per project must communicate with the DOE contact person. - After completion of the project, results must be communicated to the DOE contact person. - d.
-If research is to be conducted in another province/country, the responsibility lies with the researcher to ascertain the appropriate permission required and inform the HSREC thereof. - 18.
-Letter requesting permission from the Headmaster of a school
+If research is to be conducted in another province/country, the responsibility lies with the researcher to ascertain the appropriate permission required and inform the HSREC thereof. - 15.
+Student(s) CV(s) - a.
+Undergraduate student groups: Mention full names, Student no, course, language, ID no and cell phone number - 16.
+Main Supervisor's CV - a.
+This should be an abridged CV. - 17.
+Co-supervisor's CV - a.
+This should be an abridged CV. - 18.
+Sub/ Co-Investigator (s) CV(s) - a.
+This should be an abridged CV. - 19.
+Approval letter from a Biostatistician - a.
+Please note the following when the Department of Biostatistics, Faculty of Health Sciences (Prof G Joubert Tel. +27 51 401 3117, Ms. M Nel Tel. +27 51 401 3116,